-A. APPROVAL OF DEBT SETTLEMENT UNITS
+B. APPROVAL OF DEBT SETTLEMENT UNITS

-On March 30, 2016, the Board resolved to issue 75,000,000 units (the "Debt Settlement Units") to John Lee, Interim CEO, Executive Chairman and a Director of the Company as payment for \$1,500,000 in outstanding debt owing by the Company to his personal holding company, Linx (the "Creditor") which would otherwise become due by October 1, 2016, pursuant to a revolving Credit Facility Agreement dated March 12, 2015, as amended (the "Credit Facility") subject to TSX and disinterested shareholder approval.
-Following issuance of the Debt Settlement Units, \$723,790.49 in outstanding debt would remain owing by the Company under the Credit Facility as of March 30, 2016.
-It is proposed that the Debt Settlement Units be issued at a price of \$0.02 per Debt Settlement Unit (being just above the market price for the Company's Common Shares as of March 30, 2016, the effective date of the debt settlement agreement between the Company and the Creditor) to Mr. Lee.
-Each Debt Settlement Unit is to be comprised of one Common Share of the Company and one share purchase warrant (each a "Warrant") of the Company entitling Mr. Lee to purchase, upon exercise of a Warrant, one additional Common Share at a price of \$0.04 per Common Share for a period of five years from the date of issuance of the Debt Settlement Units.
-As a result, up to a total of 150,000,000 Common Shares (representing up to 40.70% of the Company's currently issued and outstanding shares) may ultimately be issued in connection with the Debt Settlement Units if all of their underlying Warrants are exercised.
+On February 28, 2017, the Board resolved to issue units as payment for outstanding debt owing by the Company to some of the Company's directors and officers (the "Creditors"), subject to TSX and disinterested shareholder approval (the "Debt Settlement Units").
+It is proposed that an aggregate of 59,659 Debt Settlement Units be issued at a price of \$4.00 per Debt Settlement Unit (being 10.91% below the market price for the Company's Common Shares as of February 28, 2017, the effective date of the debt settlement agreements between the Company and the Creditors) to the Creditors and in the amounts as listed in the table below.
+Each Debt Settlement Unit is to be comprised of one Common Share of the Company and one share purchase warrant (each a "Debt Settlement Warrant") of the Company entitling the holder thereof to purchase, upon exercise of a Debt Settlement Warrant, one additional Common Share at a price of \$5.00 per Common Share for a period of five years from the date of issuance of the Debt Settlement Units.
+As a result, up to a total of 119,318 Common Shares may ultimately be issued in connection with the Debt Settlement Units if all of their underlying Debt Settlement Warrants are exercised.